Bachelor's degree: an upper second class honours degree (UK or equivalent) in a relevant social science background

 As part of your application you will also need to provide a viable research proposal.

 Months of entry

-Our research record is well established in the fields of drugs, youth offending, disability studies, theories of welfare, gender and sexuality, child protection, family support and family justice, law and social work, community care, and health and social care.
+We have an active research community within the fields of youth offending, disability studies, theories of welfare, gender and sexuality, child protection, family support and family justice, law and social work, community care, and health and social care.
 Recent work has been informed by a growing emphasis on issues of equal opportunities, social justice, poverty and social exclusion.

 Information for international students